The Three Hundred Project: quest of clusters of galaxies morphology and dynamical state through Zernike Polynomials: Results

 We estimate a linear proportionality between $\mathcal{C}$ and $M$ expressed by:

 The extreme points at maximum and minimum $M$ are prone to the low number of objects in the respective bins, therefore in the linear fit computation we decide to exclude all points in bins with less than 10 clusters.
-The best linear fit is shown as a solid black line in Fig.~\ref{fig:C_vs_M}.
-In Tab.~\ref{tab1} we report the values of the best fit parameters $a$ and $b$ for all the three reference redshifts analyzed.
+The best-linear fit is shown as a solid black line in Fig.~\ref{fig:C_vs_M}.
+In Tab.~\ref{tab1} we report the values of the best fit parameters $a$ and $b$ for all the three reference redshifts analysed.
 The same procedure is repeated considering different angular resolutions, as we discuss later in Sec.~\ref{section:5.3}.
-In the last column we also report the Pearson correlation coefficient $p$ between $\mathcal{C}$ and $M$.
-The correlation between the two parameters is large, around 78\% at $z=0$, but decreases at higher redshifts.
+In the last column we also report the Pearson correlation coefficient $r$ between $\mathcal{C}$ and $M$, computed by excluding again the points in the extreme bins.
+To estimate the error on the correlation we apply the resampling method of bootstrap at the three redshifts and respective angular resolutions of the catalogue, $i.e.$ $5.25^{\prime\prime}$, $1.14^{\prime\prime}$ and $0.59^{\prime\prime}$.
+Specifically, we make $10^4$ resamplings of the $\mathcal{C}-M$ dataset and from the distribution of $r$ values we compute the mean and its standard deviation, obtaining: $\braket{r}=0.78\pm0.02$ at $z=0$, $\braket{r}=0.73\pm0.03$ at $z=0.45$ and $\braket{r}=0.75\pm0.02$ at $z=1.03$.
+Therefore, it is clear that the correlation between the two parameters is strong, and it remains stable at the redshifts we have analysed.

+As a second step we also evaluate the correlation between $\mathcal{C}$ and the morphological parameters combined in $M$.
+In Tab.~\ref{tab2} we report the Spearman rank-order correlation coefficient $r_s$ between $\mathcal{C}$ and each of the six parameters ($V_i$) listed in Sec.~\ref{section:3.1}.
+We use $r_s$ because we verified that the relationship between $\mathcal{C}$ and the single $V_i$ is not linear.
+Moreover $r_s$ is less sensitive to the outliers in the tails of the number cluster distributions along $V_i$.
+We also point out that in DL20 each parameter is estimated inside a proper aperture, while the Zernike polynomials are always estimated inside $R_{500}$.

+The correlation of $\mathcal{C}$ with all the parameters, except with the Gaussian fit parameter $G$, is larger than 55\%.
+With $G$ there is not a clear relationship ($r_s=-0.25$), but this is what we expect since $G$ is not an efficient discriminator \citep[][DL20]{Cialone2018}.
+It simply measures how much a distribution as a whole differs from a circular symmetry, without taking into account the smaller scale structures.

+$\mathcal{C}$ is strongly correlated to the light concentration $c$ ($r_s=-0.85$), one of the best parameters on tSZ maps in discriminating between relaxed and disturbed clusters \citep[][DL20]{Cialone2018}.
+In principle the two parameters analyse the maps in different ways: $c$ explores the cores in clusters (it was initially introduced to detect cool-core systems, see \citet{Santos2008}) and is suitable for searching very relaxed systems; on the other hand, the Zernike fitting studies the morphology of the maps as a whole and, by combining several polynomials of several orders, it is also able to reveals substructures (as better as the order of the expansion increases, as already discussed).
+In particular we verify that $\mathcal{C}$ is sensitive to deviations from a pure circular single-peak distribution and therefore it can distinguish very relaxed clusters as does $c$.
+This can explain the large correlations between these two parameters.